-Banks use routing numbers to identify each other during monetary transfers, or what the American Bankers Association called “negotiable instruments.”
+Banks use routing numbers to identify each other during monetary transfers, or what the American Bankers Association calls “negotiable instruments.”
 These numbers are comprised of nine digits and contain unique chunks of information.
-For example, a routing number identifies different regional branches and the individual bank they’re a part of, which is why you see different branches using the same routing number.
-However, two different banks cannot share the same routing number.
+The first four digits are the Federal Reserve routing symbol, the next four digits are the ABA institution identifier and the last digit is known as the check digit.

 Banks Can Have Multiple Routing Numbers

-Yes, as First Citizen shows, banks can have multiple routing numbers.
+As First Citizens Bank shows, banks can have multiple routing numbers.
 Whether a bank uses different routing numbers for different states usually depends on both its size and whether it has a history of mergers and acquisitions.
 It also depends on which transaction the number is used for.
 For example, First Citizens uses a different routing number for wire transfers than it does for direct deposits.
-Other banks that use multiple routing numbers include Wells Fargo and Citibank.

 How Do You Find a Routing Number on a Check?

-The routing number on a check can be found on the bottom-left corner of the document, next to your account number.
+The routing number on a check can be found on the bottom-left corner, next to your account number.

-SWIFT codes are the security codes banks use for international transfers.
-Although First Citizens uses different routing numbers for different states, all of its branches and accounts use the same SWIFT code:
+SWIFT codes are the codes banks use for international wire transfers.
+Here’s First Citizens Bank’s SWIFT code: